A Glug of Oil

 Yorkshire pudding tin

-It helps to have the right tools for the right job and, in this case, a good 4 hole Yorkshire pudding tin.
+It helps to have the right tools for the right job; in this case, you need a 4 hole Yorkshire pudding tin.

 I shouldn't think mine would win a prize for looks, but hey ho, they were crispy and they did rise.